salesforce/botsim/docs/intro.rst

   docker build -t botsim-streamlit . docker run -p 8501:8501 botsim-streamlit

 Alternatively, users can also use the command line tools to gain more flexibility.
-More details of how to run the command line tools are given in the tutorial section below.
+More details of how to run the command line tools are given later in the tutorial section.